kubernetes/enhancements/keps/sig-node/2040-kubelet-cri/README.md

 - No longer map the `container-runtime-endpoint` flag as experimental.
 - Keep the `image-service-endpoint` flag as experimental and evaluate if it makes sense to keep as a configurable or remove it.
+- Introduce field in the `Image` message to indicate an image should not be garbage collected (see #pinned-images)

 #### Changes from v1alpha2 to v1beta1